abe-winter/abe-winter.github.io/_posts/2022-04-20-moviepaas.md

 [^price-t]: price transparency rules: 14% compliance says [gothamist in 2022](https://gothamist.com/news/nyc-hospitals-still-arent-sharing-all-their-prices-a-year-after-transparency-law-took-effect), 17% said [axios in 2021](https://www.axios.com/hospitals-price-transparency-costs-regulations-noncompliance-ebf6bd21-5709-4298-b67a-74c8a90a1ec1.html).
 Not sure if it's going down or just different survey methodology

 netflix, uber, and the health care system are all markets that have been parasitized by weird unnecessary intermediaries.
+Maybe we ban subscriptions and force platforms to sell things one by one.
 Maybe we 'make markets markets', restricting the role of platform-like creatures who don't seem to add value.
 (Though parasites play a role in predator-prey dynamics[^parasites] and potentially increase the malthusian fitness of the system?
 And parasites in theory defend against worse parasites).

 [^parasites]: [dynamics of predation](https://www.nature.com/scitable/knowledge/library/dynamics-of-predation-13229468/), Alyson Stevens, 'host-parasite interactions' section.

-But new rules haven't solved the problem so far.
+But more rules haven't solved the problem so far.

-Maybe 'new values' would?
+Maybe new values would?
 But public values are almost religions.
-Is there a religion of 'don't buy subsidized stuff'?
+Is there a viable religion of 'don't buy cheap stuff'?
 What commandments are violated by the millennial lifestyle subsidy?

 What myths would remind us to fear Danaans, even those bearing gifts.